zwinslett/strava-shoe-explore/README.md

 }
 ```
 ### Various notes and "gotchas"
+- The box plots can be read as followed:
+  - Dotted Lines: Mean
+  - Solid Line: Median (Q2 quartile)
+  - Rectangle: Q1 - Q3 quartiles
+  - Whiskers: Range
+- Mean (average) is a bit tricky in some places (such as speed) due to calculating "average of averages".
+This is why the additional data provided by the boxplot is useful, e.g., median and range.
+- "Average Pace" is calculated by the total moving time / total miles on a shoe.
 - The program will filter out any shoes that have less than 50 miles on them or are "retired" in the Strava UI.
 You can modify the code here to change this behavior:
 ```
     if model['converted_distance'] < 50: